 End-of-Life Plan or the appointment of a Funeral Representative

 This allows your parents to communicate their wishes concerning their burial, any religious observances, and memorial services.

-These documents are likely the most important documents your parents will need throughout their lifetime.
+These end-of-life planning documents are likely the most important documents your parents will need throughout their lifetime.
 Your parents worked hard to grow their wealth throughout their lives, and these documents help make sure their assets are protected and transferred to their loved ones as they wish.